mbialoru/timebox/docs/naming_convention.md

     int length;
     ```

-    Pointer variables should be prepended with ‘p’ and place the asterisk ‘*’
+    Pointer variables should be prepended with ‘p_’ and place the asterisk ‘*’
     close to the variable name instead of pointer type.

     ```cpp
-    int *pName;
+    int *p_name;
-    int *pAge, address; // Here only pAge is a pointer variable !
+    int *p_age, address; // Here only pAge is a pointer variable !
     ```

-    Reference variables should be prepended with ‘r’.
+    Reference variables should be prepended with ‘r_’.
 This helps to
     differentiate between the method returning a modifiable object and the same
     method returning a non-modifiable object.

     ```cpp
     int weight = 8;
-    int& rweight = weight;
+    int& r_weight = weight;
     ```

-    Static variables should be prepended with ‘s’.
+    Static variables should be prepended with ‘s_’.
     ```cpp
-    static int sCount;
+    static int s_count;
     ```

 * Constants